nsourlos/Pneumonia_Detection/README.md

 The paper used is: https://arxiv.org/pdf/1711.05225.pdf

-The link to the data is: https://www.kaggle.com/nih-chest-xrays/data
+The link to the data is: ht